MatejKorz/.dotfiles/README.md

 This is my personal dotfiles repository managed using GNU Stow.
 Read more about [GNU Stow](https://www.gnu.org/software/stow/).

 ## Usage

-To use this dotfiles, fist clone this repo:
+To use this dotfiles, first clone this repo:
 ```
 git clone https://github.com/MatejKorz/.dotfiles.git
 ```